sourcemeta/learnjsonschema.com/content/2020-12/meta-data/default.markdown

 ## Explanation

-The `default` keyword in JSON Schema is used to specify a default value for an instance or its parts.
-This value is not used to fill in missing values during the validation process but can be used by non-validation tools such as documentation generators or form generators to provide hints to users.
+The `default` keyword in JSON Schema is used to specify a default value for an instance.
+This value is not automatically used to fill in missing values during the validation process but can be used by tools such as documentation or form generators.

-_**Note:** While it is recommended that the default value validate against its subschema, this requirement is not strictly enforced.
-However, it is strongly advised for people to ensure validation compatibility_
+_**Note:** While it is recommended that the default value validate against its subschema, this requirement is not strictly enforced._

 ## Examples